RootCellar/chat-app/README.md

 ## Usage Instructions

 ### Running the Application
-To start the application, do the following:
+To start the application, either open the executable file or enter the following commands in a terminal:

 ```
 dist/server